Sashamxz/aws_click/README.md

 ![Screenshot list](./screenshot/screen1.png)

-If you need only some, run this command with --instance-id:
+If you need information only about some, run this command with --instance-id:
 ```
 python3 main.py list  --instance-id your_instance_id
 ```